 Tenure.
-The Department of Government expects all candidates for tenure to have been rated in all three years prior to candidacy as excellent in teaching, and good or excellent in scholarship and service.
+The Department of Government expects all candidates for tenure to have been rated in all three years prior to candidacy as meeting or exceeding expectations in teaching, scholarship, and service.
 Establishing a clear research agenda is a key criterion for tenure in the area of scholarly activity.
-Materials considered as part of a scholarly research agenda must be submitted in annual review.
+Materials considered as part of a scholarly research agenda must be submitted in the tenure portfolio.

-Evidence of an active research agenda should include at least three of any of the following: publications in peer reviewed scholarly journals, books or book chapters in an academic-caliber press.
+Evidence of an active research agenda should include at least three of any of the following: publications in peer reviewed scholarly journals, books or book chapters in an academic press.
 Edited books or journal special issues are included.
 So are published textbooks and scholarship on teaching and learning.

-Evidence may take the form of conference papers of 6000 words or more presented at state, regional and national political science conferences, book reviews of at least 2000 words published in scholarly journals, peer reviews by invitation from editors of scholarly journal articles or books / book chapters of at least 1500 words, published encyclopedic entries of at least 1000 words.
+Evidence may take the form of conference papers, book reviews of at least 2000 words published in scholarly journals, peer reviews by invitation from editors of scholarly journal articles or books / book chapters of at least 1500 words, published encyclopedic entries of at least 1000 words.
 Additionally, as political science has an applied component, political scientists may provide forecasting, empirical analysis, and other types of work that leads to report writing and guidance for those in both the public and private sector where our field applies.
 Such scholarly activity may take the form of an analysis of empirical evidence that leads to a report of at least 3000 words (such as election or policy analysis), or oral / written briefings given to a specific group including public sector, private sector, or community interest groups that include a written report component of at least 3000 words (such as on the state of national security).
-Additionally, the Department recognizes that work on grant-writing or contract-seeking can be time consuming and it recognizes this as scholarly activity where a written proposal of at least 3000 words results.
+Additionally, the Department recognizes that work on grantwriting or contract-seeking can be time consuming and it recognizes this as scholarly activity where a written proposal of at least 3000 words results.

 Promotion to Associate Professor.
-As with tenure, candidates for promotion to Associate Professor must obtain excellent ratings in teaching, scholarship, and service in the three years prior to candidacy.
-The aspirant to promotion to this level must demonstrate that a research agenda beyond the dissertation has been launched effectively.
-The candidate is expected to meet this requirement in one of the following three ways:
+Candidates for promotion to Associate Professor must meet or exceed expectations in teaching, scholarship, and service in the three years prior to candidacy. the aspirant to promotion to this level must demonstrate that a research agenda beyond the dissertation has been launched effectively.
+The candidate is expected to meet this requirement in one of the following three ways after beginning employment at the University of West Florida:

-(1) publication of at least three peer-reviewed scholarly journal articles that did not serve as the equivalent of a dissertation in the candidate's Ph.D. program

-(2) publication of one scholarly book (presumably based on the dissertation) plus two more items- either scholarly journal articles or book chapters in a substantive area of political science research

-(3) one scholarly book beyond the dissertation project, by which we mean one that is not a revised version of the dissertation, but one that addresses subject matter way beyond it, even if it builds or significantly extends a line of inquiry begun in the former.
+- (1) publication of at least three peer-reviewed scholarly journal articles - Or - (2) publication of one scholarly book (presumably based on the dissertation) plus one more item- either scholarly journal articles or book chapters in a substantive area of political science research - Or - (3) one scholarly book beyond the dissertation project, by which we mean one that is not a revised version of the dissertation

 Promotion to Professor: A candidate for promotion to the highest rank of full Professor must spend at least five years in rank as Associate Professor although, again, time in rank is no qualification for promotion.
-The candidate is expected to demonstrate a consistent, year to year record of excellent to distinguished performance in all areas of evaluations since the last promotion.
-In each of the three years immediately prior to candidacy, the candidate must have earned a "distinguished" rating each year in scholarship and have earned at least excellent ratings in the other two areas of evaluation.
-Also, the candidate must demonstrate having performed increasingly important service to the institution and a professed commitment to continue doing the same.
+The candidate is expected to demonstrate a consistent record of exceeding expectations in all areas of evaluations since the last promotion.
+In each of the three years immediately prior to candidacy, the candidate must have exceeded expectations each year in scholarship and in one of the other two areas in at least two years prior to applying for promotion to professor..
 Establishment of scholarship can be attained in one of the following ways, counting items added since the last promotion.
 Again, judgment may be brought to bear in significant ways.
 For example, an article in the APSR may count double or triple.
 Also, sole or first author of an article may be weighed more heavily than multi-author publications.
-Any such judgment calls shall be justified.
+Any such judgment calls shall be justified in writing.